Crisis prevention

-| Power requirement | Between 1 and 50 kW |
+Power requirement Between 1 and 50 kW

-| Appication requirements | Stationary as a back-up power supply, emergency power system, on-board power supply or mobile for temporary use on site |
+Appication requirements Stationary backup power supply, emergency power systems, onboard power supply, or mobile temporary use on site.

-In the event of a disaster, critical infrastructure must be supplied with uninterrupted emergency power.
-A diesel generator needs a minute or more to supply critical infrastructure with emergency power in the event of a disaster – an eternity when every second counts.
-In the event of major disasters such as floods, hurricanes or earthquakes, power outages often occur or the emergency services have to operate in regions far from the power grid.
-A fast, efficient and sustainable energy supply is therefore essential.
-For disaster control, hydrogen and fuel cell technology offer new possibilities and numerous advantages for a reliable power supply without downtime.
+During a disaster, critical infrastructure must be supplied with uninterrupted emergency power.
+Diesel generators typically require at least one minute to start supplying power—valuable time when every second counts.
+In major disasters such as floods, hurricanes, or earthquakes, power outages are common, and emergency services often operate in remote areas without access to the power grid.
+A fast, efficient, and sustainable energy supply is therefore essential.
+Hydrogen and fuel cell technology offer new possibilities and significant advantages, enabling reliable power supply without interruption in disaster response scenarios.

 By loading this YouTube Video you agree to the terms of services and privacy policy of Google.

-EFOY Hydrogen Energy Solutions are suitable for both stationary and mobile use.
-The EFOY H₂Cabinets are turnkey cabinet solutions for stationary applications and the H₂Genset is a flexible and mobile power generator with hydrogen fuel cells for areas without access to the conventional power grid.
+EFOY Hydrogen Energy Solutions are suitable for a wide range of applications.
+The EFOY H₂Cabinets are turnkey cabinet solutions for stationary use, while the H₂Genset is a flexible, mobile hydrogen-based power generator designed for areas without access to the conventional power grid.

 EFOY Pro Fuel Cells are the ideal power generators for a variety of stationary and mobile applications in the power range up to 3 kW and reliably generate power for weeks and months without user intervention.